“What is the Netherlands known for?” you might ask yourself. Well, we’re here to show you the most iconic Dutch things the country is famous for!

 Rotterdam is the second-largest city in the Netherlands and is famous for its trade, modern architecture, maritime heritage, and universities.

 It houses Europe’s largest seaport and hence is a major logistic center.
-This city in South Holland was nearly destroyed in the Second World War and rebuilt by notable architects since then.
+This city in South Holland was nearly destroyed in the Second World War and has been rebuilt by notable architects since then.

 Rotterdam is also referred to as the ‘Architectural capital of the Netherlands.’
 The post-war construction is characterized by wide streets, sidewalks, skyscrapers, and high-rises.